 As we already noted, the two RLC cameras differ only in terms of video quality.
 The RLC-822A is a 4K camera, with a resolution of 3,840 x 2,160 pixels.
 This is already better resolution than most home security cameras, and enough to read a license plate from the street.
 But suppose you want even more detail than that?
 It’s certainly possible.
 With the RLC-1220A, you get an incredible 12 megapixels, or 4,616 x 2,600 pixels.
 That’s not quite 8K, but it’s approaching that level of quality.
 Needless to say, you can see absurd levels of detail.

 But what if you want to look even closer?
-In that case, you can use the app to take advantage of the camera’s 3x optical zoom.
+In that case, you can use the app to take advantage of the RLC-822A’s 3x optical zoom.
 Plenty of cameras offer a digital zoom, but that’s not the same thing.
 A digital zoom just blows up the picture.
 It doesn’t actually add any detail.
 An optical zoom narrows the field of view but keeps the resolution the same.
 With 3x zoom, you can read the label on a delivery package that’s sitting on your front stoop.

 Depending on the zoom level, the viewing angle can be anywhere from 50 to 94 degrees.
 The former is definitely very tight, but only occurs at maximum zoom.
 The latter is more what you’d expect from an ordinary security camera.
 Since you’ll probably be leaving your camera out of zoom mode, you can assume a 94-degree angle.
+And to be clear, the RLC-822A has 3x zoom whereas the RLC-1220A has no zoom feature.

 Night vision is powered by the 18 infrared bulbs built into the lens housing.
 These bulbs don’t give off any visible light, but the infrared glow extends for 100 feet.
 Night vision videos are in black and white rather than color, and the camera alternates automatically between night and day.
 That said, the videos are nice and sharp, without the fuzz you see on a lot of night vision cameras.
 You’ll be able to make out plenty of details without any issues.